 During fiscal 2021, we incurred restructuring charges of \$8.0 million in employee separation costs due to the elimination of 160 positions throughout the Company.
-Cash payments for all the employee separation costs were fully paid before the end of our fiscal 2022.
+Cash payments for all the employee separation costs will be paid by the end of our fiscal 2022.
 There were no impairment charges incurred during fiscal 2021.